Wall Street's GameStop bug may have mutated; silver surges - WTMJ

 NEW YORK (AP) — The erratic trading in shares of underdog companies like GameStop that turned markets combustible last week appears to have migrated to commodities, sending silver prices surging to an eight-year high.

-Silver futures jumped almost 12% on Monday to over $30 per ounce with #silversqueeze trending on Twitter.
+Silver futures jumped almost 12% on Monday to over $30 per ounce following strong gains over the weekend.
 That exuberance spread to companies that mine precious metals, especially silver.
 Shares of Pan American Silver surged more than 9%, First Majestic Silver rose 18.7%, Hecla Mining spiked 21.8%, and Coeur Mining soared 17.6%.

-Silver prices that appear to have gone haywire appear, at least in part, to be an outgrowth of the “WallStreetBets” forum on Reddit.
+On Twitter, #silversqueeze began to trend as just the latest anomaly to emerge from the “WallStreetBets” forum on Reddit.

-An online army of Reddit traders banded together for the past week to snap up thousands of shares of GameStop, AMC and other struggling chains, stocks that have been heavily shorted (bets that the stock will fall) by a number of hedge funds.
-In the process, they’ve done heavy damage to those hedge funds in a stunning reversal of financial power on Wall Street.
+The online army of Reddit traders have banded together for the past week to pour money into out-of-favor companies such as GameStop and AMC.
+In the process, they’ve done heavy damage to hedge funds that had bet the shares would fall in a stunning reversal of financial power on Wall Street.

 But the rush into silver futures has created confusion amid the chaos, with some retail traders on Reddit calling the surge in commodity prices a “false flag.”